 A flexibly configurable check and approval workflow will now start in SAP for each invoice.
 This workflow depends on value limits and responsibilities and contains, among other things, an automatic check in accordance with the applicable Value Added Tax Act.
 If necessary, you can also perform this check when extracting the invoice content (see above).

 Departments can easily adapt the workflow to their needs.
 It can have almost any number of steps.
-In the case of invoices with an order reference, background processing is also possible.
+In the case of invoices with an order reference, background processing is also possible; for example, triggered by a three-way match.
 This means that the system automatically checks and grants approval, without any human intervention.
 This saves employees and approvers both a lot of time and effort.

 To make the subsequent posting of the invoice as simple as possible, the system automatically proposes account assignments and allocation to cost centers.
 Multiple account assignment (splitting) is also possible in this step.